Zhejiang: Languages

 Throughout history there have been a series of lingua francas in the area to allow for better communication.
 The dialects spoken in Hangzhou, Shaoxing and Ningbo have taken on this role historically.
 Since the founding of the People's Republic of China in 1949, Mandarin, which is not mutually intelligible with any of the Wu dialects, has been promoted as the standard language of communication throughout China.
 As a result, most of the population now can, to some degree, speak and comprehend Mandarin and can code-switch when necessary.
 A majority of the population educated since 1978 can speak some Mandarin.
 Urban residents tend to be more fluent in Mandarin than rural people.
 Nevertheless, a Zhejiang accent is detectable in almost everyone from the area communicating in Mandarin and the home dialect remains an important part of the everyday lives and cultural identities of most Zhejiang residents.

 Music

 Zhejiang is the home of Yue opera, one of the most prominent forms of Chinese opera.
 Yueju originated in Shengzhou and is traditionally performed by actresses only, in both male and female roles.
 Other important opera traditions include Yongju (of Ningbo), Shao opera (of Shaoxing), Ouju (of Wenzhou), Wuju (of Jinhua), Taizhou Luantan (of Taizhou) and Zhuji Luantan (of Zhuji).

 Cuisine

 Longjing tea (also called dragon well tea), originating in Hangzhou, is one of the most prestigious, if not the most prestigious Chinese tea.
 Hangzhou is also renowned for its silk umbrellas and hand fans.
 Zhejiang cuisine (itself subdivided into many traditions, including Hangzhou cuisine) is one of the eight great traditions of Chinese cuisine.

+Zhejiang cuisine (Zhe cuisine) is known for its refined preparation, fresh seasonal ingredients, and diverse regional styles.
+It is traditionally divided into Hangzhou, Shaoxing, and Ningbo styles.
+Hangzhou-style emphasizes freshness and elegance; Shaoxing favors fermented flavors from its famous rice wine culture; and Ningbo specializes in seafood.